StephenDenisEdwards/OpenAi/CLI/ChatGPT/CV_Proto/cv_rag_terminal_app.md

 ## Ask a question (or 'exit'): which candidate would suit the following position best:

-C# .NETCore, Python, Angular, Azure, Kubernetes, M icroservices - Senior Developer.
-Front Office and Risk, Commodities Trading.
-London.Ink Search are currently working with one of the front running firms in the UK & Asian Commodities Trading markets.
-With a large, multi £M investment and an exciting greenfield programme, they are redesigning and developing their Front Office, valuations, pricing and pre-trade analytics systems estate and creating a complex, cutting edge, multi-stream FO commodities trading technology ecosystem from scratch.
-As part of the programme they are recruiting a Senior FO Developer to work on the design and development of the Front Office LNG "Trader Workbench".
-The successful candidate will be involved in solution design, analysis and hands on software development for the creation of a best in class trading technology environment.Essential skills:Proficiency in Python and the .NET ecosystem, demonstrating in-depth expertise in:Event-driven architecture and data processing, utilizing frameworks such as Azure Event Hubs or Apache Kafka.Developing, deploying, and maintaining microservices, with a strong understanding of RESTful APIs and gRPC.Implementing database solutions, with a preference for experience in both relational databases like SQL Server and NoSQL databases like MongoDB or CosmosDB.Advanced debugging and troubleshooting skills, including performance optimisation and monitoring.Familiarity with a range of software development tools, such as source code management (eg Azure DevOps, Git), build and release management (eg Azure DevOps Pipelines) and test automation (eg unit testing tools, BDD tools like Cucumber/Gherkin)Familiarity with at least one type of DB technology (SQL Server, Mongo DB etc)Experience working on multiple projects as a Software Engineer within a multi-disciplinary team, being proactive in taking ownership your deliverables, while collaborating across the team, following the direction set by technical and delivery leadsFamiliarity with the mechanics of financial markets, preferably with a focus on Front Office commodities.This is an excellent opportunity to work on a modern, greenfield programme, right at the forefront of the market.
-The client will interview and hire based on a 2 stage interview with no upfront technical test.
-The vacancy is inside IR35, offering 12 months+ work, based in Central London with hybrid 2 days office/3 days home work pattern.

 Answer:
 Given the specific requirements of the Senior Developer position in Front Office and Risk for Commodities Trading as detailed in the job post, Jim Taliadoros appears to be the most suitable candidate for the following reasons: